kubernetes/enhancements/keps/sig-api-machinery/4330-compatibility-versions/README.md

 ## Summary

-We want to increase granularity of the upgrade sequence in Kubernetes, to make upgrades safer, by means of introducing a "compatibility version".
-A "compatibility version" is distinct from the binary version of a Kubernetes component, effectively emulating the APIs and features from a given Kubernetes release. can
+We intend to introduce a "compatibility version" option to Kubernetes control plane components to make upgrades safer by increasing the granularity of steps avilable to cluster administrators.
+The "compatibility version" is distinct from the binary version of a Kubernetes component, and can be used to emulate the behavior (APIs, features, ...) of a prior Kubernetes release version.

 ## Motivation

 The notion of more granular steps in Kubernetes upgrades is attractive because it is more rigorous about how we step through a Kubernetes control-plane upgrade, introducing potentially corrupting data (i.e. data only present in N+1 and not in N) only in later stages of the upgrade process.

+For example, upgrading from Kubernetes 1.30 to 1.31 while keeping the compatibility version at 1.30 would enable a cluster administrator to validate that the new Kubernetes binary version is working as desired before exposing any feature changes introduced in 1.31 to cluster users, and without writing and data to storage at newer API versions.

 This extra step increases the granularity of our upgrade sequence so that (1) failures are more easily diagnosed (since we have more granular steps, we